 And why should you not relocate your entire computing to the cloud?
 Not just your documents, but also all your own software programs?
 This allows you to work in your own familiar environment.
 Simply log in to your secure account and get started.
 In addition, the virtual computer you get with the "Combell Online Desktop" package from Combell is better protected than your home or office machine: Combell manages the firewall, the latest antivirus software and also takes care of automatic backups.

 In short: with cloud computing and the associated services, you can start up your own business in an instant without huge investment.
 Rent your IT infrastructure as a service, with no worries about maintenance and without incurring heavy costs.
-You want e-mail services or need a customer database: no worries, thanks to Office 365 and Salesforce as-a-service, you can get started immediately.
+You want e-mail services or need a customer database: no worries, thanks to Microsoft 365 and Salesforce as-a-service, you can get started immediately.
 Or do you have an idea for an application that you want to offer from the cloud?
 That too is possible thanks to Infrastructure-as-a-Service services such as Combell’s managed hosting.

 Get to know cloud computing terminology